-who has their own educated opinions and people who are curious
+I admire people who have their own educated opinions and people who are curious about how things work.

 programming : I hate it as a job, though.